 Managing Updates for Windows Devices: Workspace ONE Operational Tutorial

-Windows Updates Overview
+Windows Updates overview

-Workspace ONE® UEM (Unied Endpoint Management) provides tailored functionality to address Windows Updates within your enterprise.
-The Workspace ONE UEM update-as-a-service model not only automates and propagates Windows Updates, but it also enables administrators to pause, resume, and/or rollback updates.
+Workspace ONE® UEM™ (Unied Endpoint Management) provides tailored functionality to address Windows Updates within your enterprise.
+The Workspace ONE UEM update-as-a-service model not only automates and propagates Windows Updates, but it also enables administrators to apply emergency patches, as well as pause, resume, and/or rollback updates.

-Workspace ONE UEM Windows Update Process Flow
+Workspace ONE UEM Windows Update process flow

 Managing Windows Updates with Workspace ONE UEM is based on the following process flow:

-Figure 1: Windows Update process flow.
+Figure 1: Windows Update process flow

-2. A list of KBs/Updates is sent back to the device in the form of metadata.
+2. A list of KBs/Updates is sent back to the device in the form of metadata

 Omnissa recommends: